How to Use Faceted Search Without Destroying Your SEO

-Think of all the brands that give back and what they’re known for: companies like Warby Parker and TOMS that follow the buy-one-give-one model as well as those that give back to the community like how Thrive Farmers supports coffee farmers.
+Think of all the brands that give back and what they’re known for: companies like Warby Parker and TOMS that follow the buy-one-give-one model as well as those that give back to the community.
 These companies are known for their mission and captivating customers through a compelling brand story on their sites and social media.

 Whether your company gives back in a similar way or supports your community through jobs and inclusion, millennials want to engage with companies by companies that are transparent about who they are and what they believe.
 A brand story that starts on your site and comes to life across your owned channels can captivate (and convert) customers in ways that Amazon can’t.